arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-25-Avito-Demand-Prediction-Part-2.md

 I encountered a lot of interesting insights while doing this competition.
 First, there is a clever way to deal with categorical variables in a neural network.
 I was used to believe you had to one hot encode it or find some other form of encoding.
 Well, it turns out there is a natural way to encode things... using embedding layers.
-The idea was developped by Yoshua Bengio and his team for the taxi driver competition.
 You can read the paper [here](https://arxiv.org/pdf/1508.00021.pdf).
 It works similarly than for word.
 When the network sees a categorical value, for example 'Rome' in the category 'City', it looks into a dictionnary of vectors (the embedding layer) and then sends forward this vector of numbers to the next layer (usually other numerical features).
 The vectors starts with random values and then are trained.
 This creates a vectorized representation of the categorical values.